-Jackalyne Pfannenstiel (Chair) and Mark Cirilli are the current members of the Nominating and Corporate Governance Committee.
-In January 2015, Mark Cirilli replaced Charles O'Neil as a member of the Nominating and Corporate Governance Committee.
+Teresa Brenner (Chair) and Mark Cirilli are the current members of the Nominating and Corporate Governance Committee.
+Jackalyne Pfannenstiel was the Chair of the Nominating and Corporate Governance Committee until her resignation from the board of directors on April 7, 2016 when she was replaced in that role by Teresa Brenner who joined our board of directors on that date.
 Our board of directors has determined that all of the members of the Nominating and Corporate Governance Committee are independent as required by the NYSE listing standards, the Guidelines, the Independence Standards (as defined below) and the written charter of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee, which met four times during 2014, is responsible for, among other things, reviewing periodically and making recommendations to our board of directors on the range of qualifications that should be represented on our board of directors and eligibility criteria for individual board membership, as well as seeking, considering and recommending to the board qualified candidates for election as directors and approving and recommending to the full board of directors the appointment of each of our officers.
-For a discussion of the consideration of diversity in the process by which candidates for director are considered for nomination by the Nominating and Corporate Governance Committee, and the process for identifying and evaluating nominees for director, including nominees recommended by security holders, please see "Corporate Governance-Identification of Director Candidates" in this Proxy Statement.
-The Nominating and Corporate Governance Committee reviews and makes recommendations on matters involving the general operation of our board of directors and our corporate governance and annually recommends to the board of directors nominees for each committee of our board of directors.
-In addition, the committee annually facilitates the assessment of our board of directors' performance as a whole and that of the individual directors and reports thereon to our board of directors.
+The Nominating and Corporate Governance Committee, which met five times during 2015, is responsible for, among other things, reviewing periodically and making recommendations to our board of directors and eligibility criteria for individual board membership, as well as seeking, considering and recommending to the board qualified candidates for election as directors and approving and recommending to the full board of director are considered for nomination by the Nominating and Corporate Governance Committee, and the process for identifying and evaluating nominees for director, including nominees recommended by security holders, please see "Corporate Governance-Identification of Director Candidates" in this Proxy Statement.
+The Nominating and Corporate Governance Committee of our board of directors.
+The committee also monitors our Company's commitment to environmental sustainability and reviews the Company's director and of directors.
+The committee and of directors our Company's committee of our board of directors and whole and that of the individual director and reports thereon to our board of directors.